NBA Players

 In 2018, LeBron moved to the Los Angeles Lakers, signing his third nine-figure contract and the most valuable of his career.
 James inked a four-year, $153.3 million, fully guaranteed deal with the Lakers, increasing his average annual salary to $38.3 million.
 The final year of the agreement was voided to allow James to negotiate a new two-year extension worth $85.6 million.

 In 2023, he signed a two-year veteran extension worth $99 million, which was just shy of becoming his fourth nine-figure contract.
-Finally, in 2024, LeBron officially signed his fourth deal with a value of over $100 million.
+Finally, in 2024, LeBron officially signed his fourth deal, valued at over $100 million.
 His current contract is a two-year, $101 million agreement that will earn him an estimated $48.7 million this year at 40 years old.

 That figure will become the highest annual salary of his career; if he doesn’t decide to retire after that, he could earn an estimated $52.6 million salary in 2025.
 LeBron is the only player in NBA history to have signed four 9-figure contracts.